Elder Participants (Winter/Spring 2021)

 Community Participant

-Lizbet is a case manager with the Garment Worker Center.
-She grew up in Los Angeles, as the daughter of two garment workers.
+Lizbet is a case manager at the Garment Worker Center.
+She grew up in Los Angeles as the daughter of two garment industry workers.
 Lizbet is involved in running the wage clinic, a space where workers can speak about wage and workplace-related issues.
-She assists workers in educating them about their rights and filing wage claims at the Labor Commissioner’s office.
-Lizbeth has been working at the Garment Worker Center for over three years, first starting off as an administrative assistant.
-She has also been involved in a variety of brand campaigns, including a campaign to eliminate piece-rate compensation at Ross and SB62 (also known as the Garment Worker Protection Act) which was signed by Governor Newsom on September 27, 2021. which banned piece rate pay.
+She assists workers in educating them about their rights and filing wage claims at the Labor Commissioner’s Office in Los Angeles.
+Lizbet has been working at the Garment Worker Center for over three years, first as an administrative assistant.
+She has also been part of a variety of brand campaigns, including a campaign to eliminate piece-rate compensation at Ross and SB62 (also known as the Garment Worker Protection Act), which Governor Newsom signed on September 27, 2021, banning piece-rate pay.

 lizbet'S story →